Personal Lines of Credit Vs. Credit Cards

 Like a personal line of credit, a credit card allows you to make purchases using a revolving line of credit (your credit limit).

 As you make purchases, you’ll accumulate a balance that you must repay.
-If you don’t pay your balance off in full by the due date each month, you’ll be charged interest on your remaining balance.
+If you don’t pay your statement balance off in full by the due date each month, you’ll be charged interest on your remaining balance.
 The interest charged depends on your card’s APR.

 Some credit cards let you earn rewards on your purchases, like points, miles or cash back.